Lie symmetry analysis of the two-Higgs-doublet model field equations: 2HDM

-Now, since $\text{Ad}_{\Lg{SU}(2)}=\Lg{SO}(3)$ all matrices of $\Lg{SO}(3)$ correspond to a $\Lg{SU}(2)$ Higgs basis transformation, and we may always diagonalize the matrix $\Lambda$ of \eqref{E:Lambda2HDM} by a basis transformation.
-Given a arbitrary potential, we may change basis in such a way that $\Lambda$ is diagonalized.
+Because $\text{Ad}_{\Lg{SU}(2)}=\Lg{SO}(3)$ all matrices of $\Lg{SO}(3)$ correspond to an $\Lg{SU}(2)$ Higgs basis transformation, and we may always diagonalize the matrix $\Lambda$ of \eqref{E:Lambda2HDM} by a basis transformation.
+Given an arbitrary potential, we can change the basis in such a way that $\Lambda$ is diagonalized.
 This means that

 in the new basis.
-The basis shift will of course depend on the values of the parameters of $\Lambda$ in the original basis, and we have hence reduced the number of parameters by three.
+The basis shift will, of course, depend on the values of the parameters of $\Lambda$ in the original basis, hence we have reduced the number of parameters by three.
 A slightly different bilinear formalism was applied in the beautiful derivation of the strict variational symmetries of the 2HDM in \cite{PhysRevD.77.015017}.
-A crucial part of the proof is the aforementioned diagonalizability of $\Lambda$, which does not carry over to the analogous matrix $\Lambda$ for higher $N$, since $\text{Ad}_{\Lg{SU}(N)}\varsubsetneq \Lg{SO}(N^2-1)$ is dramatically smaller when $N>2$.
-This again makes classification of symmetries by bilinear formalisms much harder for $N>2$.
+A crucial part of the proof is the aforementioned diagonalizability of $\Lambda$, which does not carry over to the analogous matrix $\Lambda$ for higher $N$, because $\text{Ad}_{\Lg{SU}(N)}\varsubsetneq \Lg{SO}(N^2-1)$ is dramatically smaller when $N>2$.
+This again makes the classification of symmetries using bilinear formalisms much harder for $N>2$.